Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Formation of a holistic worldview corresponding to the modern level of development of science and social practice;

-Ability to implement theoretical knowledge in practice;
+Ability to put theoretical knowledge into practice;

-Acquaintance with equipment for scientific research.
+Introduction to equipment for scientific research.

 Cell structure(on finished microslides)